the-turing-way/the-turing-way/book/content/credit/credit.md

 -->

 ## Prerequisites / recommended skill level
-> other chapters that should have been read before or content you should be familiar with before you read this

 | Prerequisite        | Importance               | Notes  |
 | -------------       | ----------               | ------ |